syncfusion-content/flutter-docs/Flutter/chart/tooltip.md

 ---
 layout: post
-title: Syncfusion Flutter Chart Tooltip
+title: Syncfusion Flutter Charts Tooltip
-description: How to enable and customize the tooltip in Essential Flutter Chart
+description: Learn how to enable and customize the tooltip in Flutter Charts
 platform: flutter
 control: Chart
 documentation: ug